-As a postdoctoral scholar, my research focuses on conservation and development policy.
-My first project focuses on how funding for biodiversity conservation can have long-term impacts globally.
-I use an interdisciplinary approach to develop and evaluate a theory of change for how capacity development interventions and different funding mechanisms can have sustained impact.
-With support from the MacArthur Foundation, I am evaluating their portfolio of 2,500 projects and conducting case studies in Madagascar, Peru, and Bhutan.
-I use a variety of methods such as process tracing, network analysis, natural language processing, and linear models.
-The goal of this work is to build theory and provide information to the donor community on how to most efficiently invest in biodiversity conservation.
+As a postdoctoral scholar, my research focused on conservation and development policy.
+My first project focused on how funding for biodiversity conservation can have long-term impacts globally.
+I used an interdisciplinary approach to develop and evaluate a theory of change for how capacity development interventions and different funding mechanisms can have sustained impact.
+With support from the MacArthur Foundation, I conducted their portfolio of 2,500 projects and conducting case studies in Madagascar, Peru, and Bhutan.
+I used a variety of methods such as process tracing, network analysis, natural language processing, and linear models.
+The goal of this work was to build theory and provide information to the donor community on how to most efficiently invest in biodiversity conservation.

 Forests and Poverty Alleviation

-In addition, I am also serving on the Expert Panel on Forests and Poverty 2020 for the International Union of Forest Research Organizations (IUFRO).
-Our goal is to provide reliable and synthesized scientific information on the role of forests and trees in poverty alleviation.
-This work will provide information to policy makers so that they can evaluate optimal tradeoffs between poverty reduction and forest restoration as well as sustainable management and forest conservation.
-Video released for World Environment Day.
+I served on the Expert Panel on Forests and Poverty 2020 for the International Union of Forest Research Organizations (IUFRO).
+The goal of the report was to provide reliable and synthesized scientific information on the role of forests and trees in poverty alleviation to inform policy.
+This work resulted in a special issue of Forest Policy and Economics.
+This video was released for World Environment Day.

 Food Security in Rainfed Regions of India